Selaginella tortipila: Morphology and life cycle

 Selaginella tortipila is frequently encountered in a vegetative developing state, during which cushion like mats characteristics can be observed in its growth.
-Its also can completely appear morphological different under different conditions or in different habitats.
+Its also can completely appear morphologically different under different conditions or in different habitats.
 Its stems would grow erectly with several leaves in drought like conditions in exposed regions.
 With enough moisture and humidity (shaded region) its stems grow prostrate with widely spread leaves.
 Such characterized plasticity is the origin of the debate surrounding the difference between S. tortipila and S. sherwoodii relative.